 New changes to Shortage Occupation List.
-What it means for your hiring goals?

 How do the new changes to the Shortage Occupation List affect your hiring goals?